Out of Sight & Out of Mind

 Facts Still Matter

 When one actually takes a close look at the data it’s very easy to conclude that police pose a much greater threat to the general public, than the public does to them.
 And at that, the communities that law enforcement regularly demonize and stigmatize contribute considerably less of a threat than their white counterparts.
 This isn’t bias or spin; these are cold hard facts with the data and numbers to back them up.
-Of course, even before the era of Trumpian politics facts mattered very little to law enforcement or ring-wing pundits who follow suit.
-Like virtually all of Trump’s positions, his rhetoric is not rooted in tangible evidence, fact or any sort of real world reality whatsoever.
-Trump’s dangerous views on policing is simply the latest in a long line of right wing conservative grandstanding utilized to peddle fear and gain favor amongst his support base and just another one of his lies being continually pushed to mislead and misinform the public.
-At the end of the day Trump’s rhetoric is the continuation of a massive PR campaign carried out and championed by the police with the end goal of that campaign being to seduce the public into believing that the police cannot possibly provide security and safety in this country without racial profiling, massive civil-rights violations, and overly aggressive, disproportionate use of physical force all while disproportionately targeting communities of color.
+Of course, even before the era of Trumpian politics facts mattered very little to law enforcement or ring-wing pundits who blindly follow suit in the defense.
+Like virtually all of Trump’s positions, his rhetoric is not rooted in any tangible evidence, fact or any sort of real-world reality whatsoever.
+Trump’s dangerous views on policing are simply the latest in a long line of right-wing conservative grandstanding utilized to peddle fear and gain favor amongst his support base and just another one of his lies being continually pushed to mislead and misinform the public.
+At the end of the day, Trump’s rhetoric is the continuation of a massive PR campaign carried out and championed by the police with the end goal of that campaign being to seduce the public into believing that the police cannot possibly provide security and safety in this country without racial profiling, massive civil-rights violations, and overly aggressive, disproportionate use of physical force all while disproportionately targeting communities of color.
 In essence, Trump has engaged in a disturbing and troubling precedent that police and special interest law enforcement groups have already cultivated for years; which is exaggerating and romanticizing the danger that cops face to a greater degree than what it actually really is.
-Trump’s rhetoric not only warps the public’s perception of the police and the danger they face but, perhaps even more dangerously it gives legitimacy to the warped perception of how police view themselves and the public that they are supposedly here to serve and protect.
+Trump’s rhetoric not only warps the public’s perception of the police and the danger they face but, perhaps even more dangerously it gives legitimacy to the warped perception of how police view themselves and the public that they are supposedly hired to serve and protect.
 It’s not disturbing that Trump publicly is a staunch backer of the police.
 Every past president, yes EVEN Barrack Obama, has by in large fallen rank and file in staunch support of the police.
 Historically speaking, past presidents have said little to nothing in regards to addressing police violence and brutality, let alone condemning it in this country.
-And even one has had their hand forced to address the topic, normally after some wide scale protest or unrest any condemnations of the police that are issued (if any are made at all) are almost always tepid and lacking of any teeth at best.
+And even when one has had their hand forced to address the topic, normally after some wide-scale protest or unrest any condemnations of the police that are issued (if any are made at all) are almost always tepid at best and lacking of any teeth.
 Trump’s blind allegiance and championing of the police is not an anomaly, quite frankly it’s to be expected.
-What is uniquely disturbing and dangerous about Trump’s rhetoric however, is his deliberate attempt to use fear mongering to paint a alternate reality where the police are not only a marginalized and persecuted minority by democrats, civil-rights advocates, criminal justice reformist and anyone else who dares question or make the slightest challenge to their authority but, likewise weaponize these lies to paint any form of police oversight of those that propose it as an enemy to ‘law and order’.
-Trump’s words and rhetoric, which are then in turn parroted and used as validation within law enforcement circles doesn’t just take place within a vacuum.
-This dangerous and patently false ideology has the potential to reap severe and very dire real world consequences.
+What is uniquely disturbing and dangerous about Trump’s rhetoric, however, is his deliberate attempt to use fear-mongering to paint a alternate reality where the police are not only a marginalized and persecuted minority by democrats, civil-rights advocates, criminal justice reformist and anyone else who dares question or make the slightest challenge to their authority; but, likewise, weaponize these lies to paint any form of police oversight and those that propose it as an enemy to ‘law and order’.
+Trump’s words and rhetoric, which are then, in turn, parroted and used as validation within law enforcement circles doesn’t just take place within a vacuum.
+This dangerous and patently false ideology has the potential to reap severe and very dire real-world consequences.
 Especially when police are being prepped, groomed and conditioned to see the cities and communities they’re supposedly there to protect as being more dangerous than they really are; coming from the white house nonetheless.
 We step into extremely dangerous territory when we allow Trump and law enforcement to utilize fictionalized worldview as political leverage to further their own agenda in the hopes of muzzling and silencing voices from communities of color all throughout the country that are demanding true, hard-hitting and genuine police reform.

 Confronting Lies & the Realities of Police Brutality